mayconfmelo/min-manual/src/lib.typ

 = Description

-Generate modern manuals without losing the simplicity of old manpages.
-This package draws inspiration from old manuals while adopting the facilities of modern tools, like Markdown and documentation embedded in comments.
-The design aims to be sober: a minimal informative header, technical text in comfortable fonts and well-formatted code examples.
+Create modern and elegant manuals with a clean visual style and a focus on maintaining attention on the document's content.
+This package seeks a balance between new visual trends and the traditional simplicity of older manuals: there are no abstract designs, colorful sections, diverse themes, or anything that steals the focus; however, it adopts modern fonts, pleasant spacing, text layout inspired by web pages, as well as automation tools and practical features.

-The package was created with Typst in mind, but also targeting the potential to universally document code from other languages: all _min-book_ features are supported when documenting any type of program or code.
+This was created with Typst in mind, but also aiming for the potential to universally document code from other languages: all the features of _min-book_ are supported when documenting any type of program or code.

 = Options
 :show.with manual: